davidtreth/taklow-kernewek/README.txt

 taklowGUI.py: defines some Tkinter GUI widgets imported by other GUI modules

 mutatyaGUI.py: A Tkinter GUI frontend for mutatya.py.
 Now includes reverse mutation, and option for 'traditional' graphs as used in SWF/T.

+treigloGUI.py: A Tkinter GUI for the Welsh mutation functions of mutatya.py.
+Not included in the launch bar of TaklowKernewekLonchyer.pyw, so should be separately launched.

 sylrannaGUI.py: A Tkinter GUI frontend for syllabenn_ranna_kw.py